Southern Connecticut ASIS – 2022 – Celebrating our 60th Anniversary

-Our Chapter is vibrant, thanks to an eight year renewal effort led by two recent Chairpersons; Charlie Hickey PSP and Adelino DosSantos, plus a dedicated team of chapter leadership who collectively have many hundreds of years as members and the gray hair to prove it.
-Our mission is to deliver a great take-away to each person who joins our meetings and events.
+Our Chapter is vibrant, thanks to a ten year renewal effort led by two recent past Chairpersons; Charlie Hickey PSP and Adelino DosSantos, plus a dedicated team of chapter leadership who collectively have many hundreds of years as members (and the gray hair to prove it).
+In 2022 our mission is to deliver a great take-away to each person who joins our meetings and events.
 We carefully select our speakers to ensure that the subject matter has a broad based appeal.
-Our Chapter has regular monthly meetings on the second Tuesday of each month.
-Now, because of the current pandemic, we are adding Zoom Meetings in place of dinner meetings.
-We are introducing additional meetings in July and August which were historically months off.
+Our Chapter has regular monthly meetings that can be seen and registered for on the side bars or on our events page.
+We add a Zoom Meetings platform where regularly conduct in person / hybrid meetings, on line meetings and Webinars.

 On a personal note, long-time member Wayne Wasilko CPP convinced me to join ASIS back in 1985.
 Wayne was working on his CPP at the time (years later he loaned me his box of self-recorded cassette tapes with CPP questions and answers, then for six months I listened to Wayne’s voice in my car while commuting), quite funny!
 Wayne served our chapter as the librarian for more than a decade when CPP study materials, the 8 “Protection of Assets” books, and guide sets cost over $1,000.00 our Chapter loaned out those items.
 Wayne was the perfect chief of the Chapter “book police” where Chuck Kriewald (who donated the Protection of Assets book set) was the book police commissioner!